Emergency Preparedness and Response

 • Personal topics, including: burnout, grief related to the deaths of colleagues, and mental health

-• COVID-19 Outpatient Therapeutics: Eleven interactive webinar sessions focused on treatment for COVID-19 using monoclonal antibodies; nearly 5,000 medical professionals participated.
+2. COVID-19 Outpatient Therapeutics: treatment for COVID-19 using monoclonal antibodies

-• Telemedicine in Ambulatory Care: Ten interactive webinars focused on best and promising practices to help integrate telemedicine into ambulatory care; nearly 17,000 providers participated.
+3. Telemedicine in Ambulatory Care: best and promising practices to help integrate telemedicine into ambulatory care

-Register for the recently launched 2024 Project ECHO Clinical Readiness Rounds program on iECHO.org.
+Sign up for Clinical Readiness Rounds on iECHO.org, Project ECHO’s proprietary telementoring platform.
 With questions, email the ECHO program team

 Share this story: